Electric toothbrush: History

 A Motodent electric toothbrush.
 A patent for this toothbrush was filed in 1937.

-The earliest example of an electric toothbrush was first produced by Tomlinson Moseley.
+The earliest example of an electric toothbrush was produced by Tomlinson Moseley.
 Sold as the Motodent, a patent was filed by his company, Motodent Inc. on December 13, 1937.
-In Switzerland in 1954 Dr. Philippe Guy Woog invented the Broxodent.
+In Switzerland in 1954, Dr. Philippe-Guy Woog invented the Broxodent.
 Woog's electric toothbrushes were originally manufactured in Switzerland (later in France) for Broxo S.A.
 The device plugged into a standard wall outlet and ran on line voltage.
 Electric toothbrushes were initially created for patients with limited motor skills and for orthodontic patients (such as those with braces).

-The Broxo Electric Toothbrush was introduced in the US by E. R. Squibb and Sons Pharmaceuticals in 1960.
-After introduction, it was marketed in the US by Squibb under the names Broxo-Dent or Broxodent.
-In the 1980s Squibb transferred distribution of the Broxodent line to the Somerset Labs division of Bristol-Myers Squibb.

-The General Electric automatic toothbrush was introduced in the early 1960s; it was cordless, with rechargeable NiCad batteries and although portable, was rather bulky, about the size of a two-D-cell flashlight handle.
-NiCad batteries of this period suffered from the memory effect.
-The GE automatic toothbrush came with a charging stand that held the hand piece upright; most units were kept in the charger, which is not the best way to get maximum service life from a NiCad battery.
-Also, early NiCad batteries tended to have a short lifespan.
-The batteries were sealed inside the GE device, and the whole unit had to be discarded when the batteries failed.
+The General Electric automatic toothbrush was introduced in the early 1960s.
+It was cordless and powered by rechargeable NiCad batteries.The NiCad batteries of this period suffered from the memory effect.
+Due to prolonged charging, which can damage the battery, the maximum service life of the GE automatic toothbrush battery is shortened.
+Additionally, early NiCad batteries tended to have a short lifespan.
+As the batteries were sealed inside the device, the whole unit had to be discarded when the batteries failed.

 The use of an AC line voltage appliance in a bathroom environment was problematic.
-By the early 1990s Underwriter Laboratories (UL) and Canadian Standards Association (CSA) no longer certified line-voltage appliances for bathroom use.
-Newer appliances had to use a step-down transformer to operate at low voltage (typically 12, 16 or 24 volts).
-Wiring standards in many countries require that outlets in bath areas must be protected by a RCD/GFCI device (e.g., required in the US since the 1970s on bathroom outlets in new construction).
+By the early 1990s, the Underwriter Laboratories (UL) and Canadian Standards Association (CSA) no longer certified line-voltage appliances for bathroom use.
+Newer appliances had to use a step-down transformer to operate at low voltage (typically 12, 16, or 24 volts).
+Wiring standards in many countries require that outlets in bathroom areas must be protected by an RCD/GFCI device (e.g., required in the US since the 1970s on bathroom outlets in new construction).

-By the 1990s there were problems with safety certification of Broxo's original design.
-Further, improved battery-operated toothbrushes were providing formidable competition.
+By the 1990s, there were problems with the safety certification of Broxo's original design.
+Newer, battery-operated toothbrushes were invented by Tomlinson I Moseley and patented by Motodent in 1940.

 The first ultrasonic toothbrush, first called the Ultima and later the Ultrasonex, was patented in the US in 1992, the same year the FDA gave it approval for daily home use.
 Initially, the Ultima worked only on ultrasound, but a few years later, a motor was added to give the Ultrasonex brush additional sonic vibration.
 Today, several ultrasonic toothbrushes simultaneously provide both ultrasound and sonic vibration.
-In more modern times, electric toothbrushes have been used as a substitute for vibrators for those who wish to avoid embarrassment.

 The negative environmental impact of electric toothbrushes when compared with manual toothbrushes has been established.